OctaveLarose/octavelarose.github.io/_posts/2024-06-06-ast-inline-caching.md

 My expectation is that I shouldn't care at all, and that I'll never get to the point that most of the codebase uses `unsafe`.
 In the work of [Yi Lin et al. on high performance garbage collection](https://www.steveblackburn.org/pubs/papers/rust-ismm-2016.pdf), they found that few uses of `unsafe` were necessary to still get high performance.
 This is for garbage collection and not PL implementation like we're doing, but it's similar enough to make me believe that good software engineering can circumvent abusing ugly unsafe code.

-### rust semantics don't play well with self-optimizing nodes
+### rust semantics also don't play well with self-replacing nodes

 The way I wanted to implement inline caching mirrors how we do it in our other AST interpreters: replacing an unoptimized `NormalMessageNode` with a *specialized*, optimized `CachedMessageNode`.
 Something like this: